 A Command to reset the Meter Balance [INFO](5.7.5.22) to zero.

-In executing the Command, ESME shall reset the Accumulated Debt Register [INFO](5.7.5.1), the Emergency Credit activated and used, and the Emergency Credit Balance [INFO](5.7.5.15).
+In executing the Command, ESME shall reset the Accumulated Debt Register [INFO](5.7.5.1), the Emergency Credit activated and used, and the Emergency Credit Balance [INFO](5.7.5.15), and shall deactivate Emergency Credit so that it is capable of activation when ESME is operating in Prepayment Mode where Emergency Credit is available ( as set out in Section 5.5.7.2).

 Reset Tariff Block Counter Matrix